javiearth/git-course/git-course.md

 This course is based on my personal experience practicing Git commands on my computer.
 The content reflects what I learned through experimentation, asking questions, and researching general concepts online.

-This course is under development, so new section will be added in the following weeks/months.
+This course is under development, so new sections will be added in the following weeks/months.
 The current state of the course is:

 - [X] Git Essentials: covers day to day tasks.